JanssenProject/jans/docs/contribute/ci-cd/security-scanning.md

    CVE report, and the enriched CycloneDX SBOM (component inventory + per-component vulnerabilities).
-Whenever `release_tag` is set it first waits for that release's SBOM and Trivy assets to be published by their own workflows and hard-fails if they never appear, so a release report is always complete; only an empty `release_tag` skips the wait and is best-effort.
+Whenever `release_tag` is set it first waits for that release's SBOM and Trivy assets to be published by their own workflows and hard-fails if they never appear; only an empty `release_tag` skips the wait.
+The ingest step itself is best-effort — a source that errors is logged and dropped, never fatal — so the wait guarantees the assets exist, not that every source landed in the report.
 These become findings in the report alongside DAST, so one document covers DAST + SAST + SCA + container image
    + supply-chain.
 5. **Analysis (optional)** — if `PENTEST_AI_ENDPOINT` / `PENTEST_AI_TOKEN` secrets